viamrobotics/docs/docs/registry/configure.md

 You can also add the module directly, without first adding its modular component or service:

-1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 1. Click on the **Modules** subtab.
 1. Scroll to the **Add local module** section.
 1. Enter a **Name** for this instance of your modular resource.
 1. Enter the [module's executable path](/registry/create/#prepare-the-module-for-execution).
-   This path must be the absolute path to the executable on your robot's filesystem.
+   This path must be the absolute path to the executable on your machine's filesystem.
 1. Then, click the **Add module** button, and click **Save config**.

    {{<imgproc src="registry/configure/add-local-module-csi-cam.png" resize="600x" declaredimensions=true alt="The add a local module pane with name 'my-csi-ca' and executable path '/usr/local/bin/viam-csi'">}}